 If you’re looking for interesting attractions on Route 66 in Arizona, Montezuma Castle National Monument is only 50 minutes south of Flagstaff in the Verde Valley.

-Carved out of a limestone hillside, neither part of this monument’s name is correct: Montezuma never lived here, and it’s not a castle.
-Here’s the dirt:
+This magnificent structure is carved into a limestone hillside, but its name is very deceiving because neither part of “Montezuma Castle” is accurate.
+First of all, Montezuma never lived here, and secondly, it’s not a castle.
+Here’s the dirt: (keep reading).

 Also, it’s not a “castle” but more like a high-rise apartment building.

-This monument might take an hour to explore, but I found “Montezuma Well” to be far more interesting, and it’s just a short drive from here.
+This monument might take about an hour to explore, but I found “Montezuma Well” to be far more interesting, and it’s just a short drive from here.
 Don’t skip it!

 21) Montezuma Well